flenniken/collections/docs/collection-maker.md

 c1 c2 c3 c4 c5 c6 c7 c8
 ~~~

-Create the folder, For example, for the 9th collection:
+Create the folder, For example, for the 9th collection.
+Name it 9, not
+c9, it will be renamed later.

 ~~~
 mkdir tmp/9